microsoft/VoTT/CONTRIBUTING.md

 fix: add debouncing to asset scroller to correct browser scroll position

 There is no debouncing when we store the asset container's scroll position.
-This results in erratic, jumpy scrolling and a poor user experience. improve stability and usability with debouncing.
+This results in erratic, jumpy scrolling and a poor user experience.
+Improve stability and usability with debouncing.

 AB#17056